Geographic information system: Data quality

-GIS accuracy depends upon source data, and how it is encoded to be data referenced.
-Land surveyors have been able to provide a high level of positional accuracy utilizing the GPS-derived positions.
-High-resolution digital terrain and aerial imagery, powerful computers and Web technology are changing the quality, utility, and expectations of GIS to serve society on a grand scale, but nevertheless there are other source data that affect overall GIS accuracy like paper maps, though these may be of limited use in achieving the desired accuracy.
+The quality of a dataset is very dependent upon its sources, and the methods used to create it.
+Land surveyors have been able to provide a high level of positional accuracy using high-end GPS equipment, but GPS locations on the average smartphone are much less accurate.
+Common datasets such as digital terrain and aerial imagery are available in a wide variety of levels of quality, especially spatial precision.
+Paper maps, which have been digitized for many years as a data source, can also be of widely varying quality.

-In developing a digital topographic database for a GIS, topographical maps are the main source, and aerial photography and satellite imagery are extra sources for collecting data and identifying attributes which can be mapped in layers over a location facsimile of scale.
-The scale of a map and geographical rendering area representation type, or map projection, are very important aspects since the information content depends mainly on the scale set and resulting locatability of the map's representations.
-In order to digitize a map, the map has to be checked within theoretical dimensions, then scanned into a raster format, and resulting raster data has to be given a theoretical dimension by a rubber sheeting/warping technology process known as georeferencing.

 A quantitative analysis of maps brings accuracy issues into focus.
 The electronic and other equipment used to make measurements for GIS is far more precise than the machines of conventional map analysis.
 All geographical data are inherently inaccurate, and these inaccuracies will propagate through GIS operations in ways that are difficult to predict.

 Raster-to-vector translation

 Data restructuring can be performed by a GIS to convert data into different formats.
 For example, a GIS may be used to convert a satellite image map to a vector structure by generating lines around all cells with the same classification, while determining the cell spatial relationships, such as adjacency or inclusion.

 More advanced data processing can occur with image processing, a technique developed in the late 1960s by NASA and the private sector to provide contrast enhancement, false color rendering and a variety of other techniques including use of two dimensional Fourier transforms.
 Since digital data is collected and stored in various ways, the two data sources may not be entirely compatible.
 So a GIS must be able to convert geographic data from one structure to another.
 In so doing, the implicit assumptions behind different ontologies and classifications require analysis.
 Object ontologies have gained increasing prominence as a consequence of object-oriented programming and sustained work by Barry Smith and co-workers.